Aperiodic Communication for MPC in Autonomous Cooperative Landing: Simulation Setup and Results

-We set the initial state of the UAV and boat such that the position in the output space is $y_q=[4,2,5]^T$ and $y_b=[-3,-1.5,0]^T$, respectively.
+We set the initial states of the quadcopter and boat such that the position in the output space is $y_q=[4,2,5]^T$ and $y_b=[-3,-1.5,0]^T$, respectively.
 To determine initial $\theta(t_0)$ according to Eq.~\eqref{eq:theta_init} we choose $w_q = 2/3$ and $w_b=4/3$.
-If the initial $\theta(t_0)$ is not changed then the agents will rendezvous at a point $\theta(t_0)=[-0.67,-0.33,0]^T$ that is twice closer to the boat as the boat is slower.
+If the initial $\theta(t_0)$ is not changed then the agents will rendezvous at a point $\theta(t_0)=[-0.67,-0.33,0]^T$ that is twice closer to the boat than to the quadcopter as the boat is slower.
 This is visible in Fig.~\ref{fig:nominal_without_terminal_top_view} for the nominal case with terminal constraints without any disturbances.
-The difference between the initially predicted and actual trajectories is a result of the change of $\theta(t_k)$ that occurred for the first four steps and $\theta(t_{final})=[-0.67,-0.73,0]^T$.
+The difference between the initially predicted and actual trajectories results from the change of $\theta(t_k)$ that occurred for the first four steps and $\theta(t_{final})=[-0.67,-0.73,0]^T$.
 A perspective view of the same setup is shown in Fig.~\ref{fig:nominal_without_terminal_perspective}.

 In order to show the performance of the update rule for $\theta(t_k)$ we added a strong wind disturbance in the positive $y$-axis direction acting from $t_{1}=0.5$s until $t_{2}=2$s, depicted in Fig.~\ref{fig:disturbance_with_terminal_perspective}.
-This causes the UAV to drift several meters in the direction of the disturbance.
+This causes the quadcopter to drift several meters in the direction of the disturbance.
 However, the feasibility is preserved at all time steps, and because of the imposed terminal constraints the updates of $\theta(t_k)$ are small.

-Finally, because we did not experience any feasibility issues, we removed the terminal constraints from the DOCP to test Algorithm~\ref{alg:et_dmpc_rendezvous} and the update rule.
-In Fig.~\ref{fig:disturbance_without_terminal_perspective} we can notice that the boat made adjustments and approached to the UAV as a result of the rendezvous point updates by the UAV.
+Finally, because we did not experience any feasibility issues, we removed the terminal constraints from Problem~\ref{prob:docp} to test Algorithm~\ref{alg:et_dmpc_rendezvous} and the update rule.
+In Fig.~\ref{fig:disturbance_without_terminal_perspective} we can notice that the boat made adjustments and approached to the quadcopter as a result of the rendezvous point updates by the quadcopter.
 The updates of $\theta(t_k)$ are shown in Fig.~\ref{fig:theta_disturbance_without_terminal_vs_time}.
 The bigger changes in $\theta(t_k)$ compared to the case with the terminal constraints are due to the update rule. $V_o(\hat{y}_i(t_k+T;t_k),\theta(t_k))$ is evaluated at the last predicted $\hat{y}_i(t_k+T;t_k)$ output for which the corresponding state $\hat{x}_i(t_k+T;t_k)$ belongs to a very small set $\mathcal{X}_{f,i}(\bar{x}_i,\bar{\alpha}_i)$.